ccollins1544/google-automation/README.md

 * assets - custom batch, powershell, and AutoHotkey scripts stored on my windows computer.
 These scripts work in coordination with push2run.
 I am putting everything in this assets folder to the path C:/Windows/AdminArsenal/ on my computer.
 So if you want to use a different path just update all the scripts to point to your location.
 Some of these scripts came from Push2Run [Example Cards](https://www.push2run.com/examplecards.html) so check that out too.

 ### Setup Automation To Control:
-Phillips Hue Lights, Amazon Fire Stick, Chromecast, Apple TV, Logitech Harmony Hub, and even your Windows PC.
-I'm sure theirs other devices that can be managed through google automation.
 The more I use smart home devices I'm finding out how easy it is to use.
 That being said I think I'll just limit this repo to the more complex automation tasks.

 #### Windows PC
 * You will need a Windows PC and some form of Google Assistant.
 (Google Home Hub, Mini, App Installed, etc.)